CADViewer/cadviewer-script-library-laragon-laravel-sample-01/README.md

 /cadviewer-laravel-8/ contains a Laravel installation of CADViewer, run: http://localhost/cadviewer-laravel-8/public/ to get started.
 The Laravel installation connects to the php scripts and CAD conversions in http://localhost/cadviewer/.

-Use this version with global DOM scope with back-end conversion scripts and CAD converters for PHP, .NET, .NET Core, Servlets, Laravel and NodeJS.
-For front-end frameworks ReactJS, Angular and VueJS, use npm installer: **npm i cadviewer**.

 ## Documentation